 Efficiency displaces quality.
 Speed displaces accuracy.
 Compliance displaces understanding.

-This is not corruption.
-It is logic applied without guardrails.
+This is not always corruption.
+Often, it is logic applied without guardrails.

 Why Structure Still Matters